nahmiasd/Prompted-Contextual-Vectors-for-Spear-Phishing-Detection/readme.md

 4. The output will be saved in the 'output' folder.
 It is recommended to run 'src/pipelines/verify_output_df_pipeline.py' on the generated 'results.pkl' file in order to impute invalid LLM output.

+Acknowledgement: This work was done in collaboration with Accenture Labs, Israel.

 ### Collaborators
 #### Accenture Cyber Research Lab
 Daniel Nahmias